On the stability and ergodicity of adaptive scaling Metropolis algorithms: Introduction

-This difference is chiefly theoretical advance, as discussed below.
-Therefore, no empirical studies of the performance of the ASM algorithm are included in the paper.
-It is nonetheless worth pointing out that since the ASM algorithm only adapts the scale of the proposal distribution, it is likely to be inefficient in certain situations.
-For example, if $\pi$ is high-dimensional and possesses a strong correlation structure, the ASM approach is likely to be suboptimal.
-In such a situation, one could use the Adaptive Metropolis (AM) algorithm \cite{saksman-am}.
-It has also been suggested to combine the AM algorithm with ASM \cite{atchade-fort,andrieu-thoms}; indeed, the analysis of the present paper can be used also in this setting (see Remarks \ref{rem:am-within-asm} and \ref{rem:slln-am-within-asm}).
+Since the ASM algorithm only adapts the scale of the proposal distribution, it is likely to be inefficient in certain situations.
+For example, if $\pi$ is high-dimensional and possesses a strong correlation structure and $\Sigma$ does not match this structure, the ASM approach is likely to be suboptimal.
+In such a situation, one can employ the Adaptive Metropolis (AM) algorithm \cite{saksman-am} to adapt the covariance shape with the scaling adaptation \cite{atchade-fort,andrieu-thoms}.
+That is, in addition to using random $\theta_{n-1}$ in (S\ref{item:proposal-step}), one uses also a random matrix $\Sigma_{n-1}$ instead of a fixed $\Sigma$.
+Namely, $\Sigma_n$ is a covariance estimator based on $X_1,\ldots,X_n$; the details can be found in Section \ref{sec:main}.
+This algorithm will be referred here to as the adaptive scaling within AM (ASWAM).

-It is not obvious that the ASM algorithm is valid, that is, $I_n \to I$.
-In fact, there are examples of continuously adapting MCMC schemes that destroy the correct ergodic properties \cite{roberts-rosenthal}.
-Current ergodicity results on adaptive MCMC algorithms assume some `uniform' behaviour for all the possible MCMC kernels \cite{atchade-rosenthal,roberts-rosenthal,atchade-fort}.
-In the context of the ASM algorithm, this essentially means that $\theta_n$ must be constrained to a predefined set $[a,b]$ with some $0<a\le b<\infty$.
+It is not obvious that adaptive algorithms like the ASM and the ASWAM are valid, that is, $I_n \to I$.
+In fact, there are examples of continuously adapting MCMC schemes that destroy the correct ergodic\footnote{In the present work, the word `ergodicity' refers to the convergence of ergodic averages $I_n$ to $I$, unlike Roberts and Rosenthal \cite{roberts-rosenthal} who define `ergodic' by the convergence of the marginal distributions of $X_n$ to $\pi$ in the total variation sense.} properties \cite{roberts-rosenthal}.
+Current ergodicity results on adaptive MCMC algorithms ensuring that $I_n\to I$ assume some `uniform' behaviour for all the possible MCMC kernels \cite{atchade-rosenthal,roberts-rosenthal,atchade-fort}.
+In the context of the adaptive scaling framework, this essentially means that $\theta_n$ must be constrained to a predefined set $[a,b]$ with some $0<a\le b<\infty$.
 Alternatively, one can use a general reprojection technique with a sequence of such sets $[a_n,b_n]$ with $a_n\searrow 0$ and $b_n\nearrow \infty$ as proposed by Andrieu and Moulines \cite{andrieu-moulines}, or stabilisation methods that modify the adaptation rule to ensure stable behaviour \cite{andrieu-thoms}.
 Such constraints and stabilisation structures are theoretically convenient, but may pose a problem for a practitioner.
 Good values for the constraint parameters may be difficult to choose without prior knowledge of the target distribution $\pi$.
 In the worst case, the values are chosen inappropriately and the algorithm is rendered useless in practice.